 Whether you live in a tiny city apartment or on a large country estate, gardening in containers is a way to add color and beauty to your surroundings.
 Whether you tend a large yard and garden, have limited space on a porch or balcony garden or patio, or grow flowers in a window box or planter, a colorful container of healthy flowers in full bloom is always welcome.

 This article offers tips to use as a guide for planting and growing flowers in pots, planters, and containers this summer.
 The three main elements in creating successful container gardens are: choosing the right pots, getting the right planting medium, and selecting the plants.

 Material: stone, cement, Wrought Iron, Terra Cotta, glazed ceramic, wood, faux, found objects

 They sat on my porch for a few weeks.
-Then one morning when I came out to get the newpaper, the Victorian planters were no longer there.
-Some one else also thought they were gorgeous and took them right off my porch in the middle of the night.
+Then one morning, when I came out to get the newspaper, the Victorian planters were no longer there.
+Someone else also thought they were gorgeous and took them right off my porch in the middle of the night.

 - color of pot(s) and plants

 - size and type of plants (tall, short, hanging)

 - where plants will be sitting (sun or shade)

 - size and type of pot(s) to use

 - garden tools you'll need